Nicki Minaj: 2014–2017: The Pinkprint and acting ventures

 "Pills n Potions" was released as the lead single from The Pinkprint in May 2014.
-In July, she appeared as a featured artist on the song "Bang Bang" with singers Jessie J and Ariana Grande, which peaked at number three on the U.S. Billboard Hot 100 chart.
-"Anaconda" was released in August as the second single from the album, peaking at number two, which became her highest-charting single in the U.S. at the time.
-The music video for "Anaconda" went viral upon release online; it set a 24-hour Vevo record, accumulating 19.6 million views on its first day of release, breaking the record previously held by Miley Cyrus for "Wrecking Ball".
+In July, she appeared on the song "Bang Bang" with singers Jessie J and Ariana Grande, which peaked at number three on the US Billboard Hot 100 and marked Minaj's first number-one on the UK singles chart.
+"Bang Bang" was certified diamond by the RIAA in May 2024, for recognized sales of 10 million units; it became the first all-female collaboration to achieve the certification.
+Its music video garnered over two billion views on YouTube.
+"Anaconda" was released in August as the second single from the album, peaking at number two, which became her highest-charting single in the US at the time.
+Its ascent from number 39 to number two in its third week marked the second-biggest jump within the chart's top 40 region, at the time.
+The music video for "Anaconda" went viral upon release online; it set a 24-hour Vevo record, accumulating 19.6 million views on its first day of release, breaking the record previously held by Miley Cyrus's "Wrecking Ball".
+It surpassed one billion views on YouTube.
 On November 9, 2014, Minaj hosted the 2014 MTV Europe Music Awards in Glasgow, Scotland.
 She also won the Best Hip-Hop Award for a second time.

-The Pinkprint was officially released on December 15, 2014, and debuted at number two in the U.S, with first week sales of 244,000 equivalent units (198,000 in pure album sales and 46,000 combined album-equivalent units and streams).
+The Pinkprint was officially released on December 15, 2014, and debuted at number two in the U.S., with first week sales of 244,000 equivalent units (198,000 in pure album sales and 46,000 combined album-equivalent units and streams).
 Upon release, critics praised the production and personal lyrics.
 At the 58th Grammy Awards, Minaj received three more Grammy Award nominations, including a second Best Rap Album nomination for The Pinkprint, a Best Rap Song nomination for "Anaconda" and a Best Pop Duo/Group Performance nomination for "Bang Bang".
 In March 2015, Minaj embarked on her third world tour entitled The Pinkprint Tour and also became the first female artist to chart four songs simultaneously in the top 10 of Billboard's Mainstream R&B/Hip-Hop airplay chart.
 At the 2015 BET Awards, Minaj won her sixth consecutive award for Best Female Hip-Hop Artist, becoming the female rapper with most wins in that category.
 In August 2015, Madame Tussauds unveiled a wax figure of Minaj, which depicted a pose from the "Anaconda" music video.
-The attraction received criticism from some, including Angharad Welsh of The Independent, who called it "a sexist, racist mistake".
-Despite this, Minaj voiced her approval of the wax figure on social media.
+Minaj voiced her approval of the wax figure on social media.
+The wax figure received criticism from some, including Angharad Welsh of The Independent, who called it "a sexist, racist mistake".